terra-campaigns/unsettled/directory/Deverain/index.md

 The Pipers set the western town ablaze in September 1025.
 Farms are destroyed, and grains to be exported sink in the sea.

+Oct 25 Duque acts with violence against the revolutionaries of the region.